AlexandreLadriere/Networkable-Minesweeper/README.md

 sudo sh fonts.install.sh
 ```

+However, it is not mandatory to install the _Nunito_ font.

 ## Installation & Run

 First, you need to compile all the ```.java``` files.
 In order to do that, you can simply run the [compile.sh] file: